What is neuroethics?

 - In fiscal year 2017, NIH began funding neuroethics research as part of The BRAIN Initiative®.
 The neuroethics R01 funding opportunity announcement aims to support research addressing core ethical issues associated with human brain research and resulting from emerging technologies and advancements supported by The BRAIN Initiative®.

-- In fiscal year 2018, NIH announced support for administrative supplements to embed ethicists into BRAIN Initiative-supported research.
-NIH encourages administrative supplement applications via PA-18-591 to incorporate neuroethics into existing BRAIN Initiative awards.
+- In fiscal year 2018, NIH announced and has continued support for administrative supplements to embed ethicists into BRAIN Initiative-supported research.
+NIH encourages administrative supplement applications via PA-20-272 to incorporate neuroethics into existing BRAIN Initiative awards.
 As an administrative supplement, the proposal must be within the scope of the parent grant.
 Research proposed in supplement applications should have clear relevance to The BRAIN Initiative®.

 Jay Churchill, Ph.D.